Manage Sender Reputation & Boost Email Deliverability With Subdomains

-As well as lack of SPF, the absence of installed DKIM record will lead to a spam folder placement for the email.
+As well as the lack of SPF, the absence of an installed DKIM record will lead to a spam folder placement for the email.

 The Domain-based Message Authentication, Reporting, and Conformance (DMARC) is an email authentication protocol that operates based on SPF and DKIM: it aligns the results of the two and makes the validation process harder for hackers to bypass with malicious intentions.

-DMARC Analytics is the most effective mechanism of delivering emails to the inboxes.
+DMARC Analyzer is the most effective mechanism of delivering emails to inboxes.

 It enables you to:

 - Secure your business and your clients from unsolicited contact

 These email authentication tools are industry staples for a good reason – they work.
 If you aim to create a trustworthy brand with a good sender reputation and to deliver emails to clients’ inboxes, you must have these essentials in place as soon as possible.